cloud-elements/devportal/docs/elements/hootsuite/events.md

     {% include note.html content="Make sure that you include the User and Organization keys in the header.
 See <a href=index.html#authenticating-with-cloud-elements>the Overview</a> for details. " %}

 1. Locate the `token` and `id` in the response and save them for all future requests using the element instance.
+10. Use a Base 64  encoding tool, such as [Base64(https://www.base64encode.org/)], to encode the element ID.
+11. Follow the steps in [API Provider Setup](setup.html/#set-up-events) to define the **Webhook URL** at Hootsuite.
+12. Use `PATCH /instances` to update the `event.notification.callback.url` in the element instance.

 #### Example cURL